jackl66/CNN/README.md

 Classficiation: classfy food in different stages with a custom network

-Counting: count balls in robot hand with EfficientNet, DenseNet, ResNet
+Counting: count balls in robot hand with EfficientNet, DenseNet, ResNet, ViT